Buying a Townhouse Vs. a Condo in New York City: Which is Better?

 Home Inspection: Pay Now—or Pay Later

-As mentioned earlier in this piece, some eschew getting an independent, certified inspector for a condo unit (since condo boards maintain a vigilant eye on building and individual unit conditions, and they also keep records).
+As mentioned earlier in this piece, some eschew getting an independent, certified inspector for a condo unit (since condo boards maintain a vigilant eye on the building and individual unit conditions and keep records).

-However, skipping home inspection for a townhouse wouldn’t be wise.
+However, skipping a home inspection for a townhouse wouldn't be wise.

-Specifically, inspectors can look for issues such as: soundness of construction, mold, leaks, issues with pipes, electrical wiring, and boilers, as well as problems with the roofing and exterior of the home—to name a few.
+Specifically, inspectors can look for issues such as soundness of construction, mold, leaks, pipes, electrical wiring, and boilers, as well as problems with the roofing and exterior of the home—to name a few.

-The home inspection should be critical step, and not only help you identify potential pitfalls and expenses, but also help you negotiate your deal.
+The home inspection should be a critical step, helping you identify potential pitfalls and expenses and also help you negotiate your deal.

 Location: A Panoramic View

-When considering a townhouse, examine the same factors one would in any real-estate-hunting scenario (including for rentals): things like proximity to public transportation and projected commute to work.
+When considering a townhouse, examine the same factors in any real-estate-hunting scenario (including for rentals): proximity to public transportation and projected commute to work.

-Blocks that have schools, firehouses, police departments, or restaurants and bars need to be looked at in terms of noise potential and volume of pedestrians and vehicles.
+Blocks that have schools, firehouses, police departments, or restaurants and bars need to be looked at regarding noise potential and the volume of pedestrians and vehicles.

-An old real estate trick is not only to visit a prospective home in the daytime, but to return independently at least once in the evening and/or on weekends to see if there’s any shift in the amount of noise or quality of life in the immediate area.
+An old real estate trick is to visit a prospective home in the daytime and return independently at least once in the evening and on weekends to see if there's any shift in the amount of noise or quality of life in the immediate area.

-In addition, savvy homebuyers are future facing: Are there new neighborhood developments or amenities planned?
+In addition, savvy homebuyers are future-facing: Are new neighborhood developments or amenities planned?

 Why Party Walls are Important to Townhouses

-Here’s an issue that individual co-op and condo buyers (almost) never have to consider: “party walls.”
+An issue that individual co-op and condo buyers (almost) never have to consider is "party walls."

 These are any walls that two adjoining buildings share.
 Since it's a structural wall used by both buildings, it's overseen by what's known as a "party wall agreement."

-The agreement outlines what kinds of changes or alterations both parties can make to the wall, and who is responsible for maintenance.
+The agreement outlines what changes or alterations both parties can make to the wall and who is responsible for maintenance.

-Party walls also need to be examined prior to purchasing a home, in order to make sure they’re well maintained and structurally sound.
+Party walls must also be examined before purchasing a home to ensure they're well-maintained and structurally sound.

-Counsel from a real estate attorney is essential to understanding and sagely navigating this, and many of the matters touched upon in this section.
+Counsel from a real estate attorney is essential to understanding and navigating this and many of the matters in this section.

 Buying for Yourself vs. Rental Property

-But once you’ve secured and nestled into a townhouse of your own, here are two boons: House owners are free from costly common charges most condo owners are billed; also, interestingly, real estate taxes for townhouses tend to be lower as well.
+But once you've secured and nestled into a townhouse of your own, here are two boons: House owners are free from costly standard charges most condo owners are billed; interestingly, townhouse real estate taxes tend to be lower.

 What are the Cons of Owning a Townhouse?